Frustal/pruning-algorithms-research-project/README.md

 ![Pruning Trade-off](final_results.png)

 *(Figure 1: Test Accuracy vs. Parameter Count.
-The black dashed line represents the Dense Baselines (ResNet-18, 34, 50).
+The black dashed line represents the Dense Baselines (ResNet-18, 34, 50) and includes EfficientNet-B0 as a lightweight baseline.
 The solid lines show the performance trajectories of IMP and SNIP applied to ResNet-50 across 11 sparsity levels.)*

 ### Critical Analysis of the Results
 1. **Pruning Results**: The plot clearly shows that an Iteratively Pruned ResNet-50 (IMP) can be compressed down to ~3.5M parameters while still maintaining ~89% accuracy.
 In contrast, the natively trained ResNet-18 (~11M parameters) achieves roughly ~90% accuracy.
 By tracking the parameter counts on the X-axis, we see that the pruned network consistently matches or outperforms the naively downscaled dense models at equivalent sizes.
 2. **Why do Pruned Models Perform So Well?**: The Oxford Flowers-102 dataset is very small (only 1,020 training images).
 A dense ResNet-50 (25M parameters) is massively overparameterized for this task, which naturally leads to extreme mathematical redundancy and a tendency to overfit (which explains why the mid-sized ResNet-34 actually outperformed it).
 However, because ResNet-50 starts with massive capacity and highly expressive pretrained features, pruning successfully strips away this redundancy while keeping the crucial feature-extracting weights intact.
 3. **IMP vs. SNIP**: While SNIP is highly efficient (requiring only a single training run per target), it collapses at extreme sparsities (dropping to ~74% accuracy at 3.5M parameters).
 IMP remains incredibly robust, proving that the iterative retraining is strictly necessary for finding highly compressed sub-networks.
+4. **Custom Architectures**: Also attempted to manually truncate ResNet18 into a custom architecture ([2, 2, 2, 1] blocks).
+The results were poor: ~45% accuracy, and they are excluded from the main plot to preserve scale, but the data can still be seen in `prev plots/` and `output/` logs.

 ### A Note on Unstructured Pruning
 This project utilizes **Unstructured Pruning**.
 This means individual weights are masked to exactly `0.0` rather than structurally removing entire convolutional channels.